dragons-labs/FactoryAutomationGame/Manual/Pages/programming/posix_filesystem/guide_en.md

 SPDX-FileCopyrightText: Robert Ryszard Paciorek <rrp@opcode.eu.org>
 SPDX-License-Identifier: MIT

-AI tools (chat GPT) have been used for text translation and editing.
+Document translated automatically using AI (chat GPT).
+Required verification of correctness.
 -->

 File System
 ===========

 The file system has a hierarchical (tree-like) structure and starts at the root, denoted by a slash: `/`.
 By navigating its subdirectories, their subdirectories, and so on, we can reach any file in the system.
-By recording the names of the directories we pass through and separating them from each other and from the file name using slashes, we create an absolute path to the file, which always starts from the root.
+By recording the names of the directories we pass through and separating them from each other and from the file name using slashes, we create an absolute path to the file, which always starts from the root (the first character of such a path is always `/`, which denotes the root).

 It is possible to express all paths from the root, but this is not always convenient.
 In many cases, we want to express a path relative to another directory, and for this, relative paths are used.
 The directory relative to which the relative path is expressed may be the directory containing the object or, more often, the current working directory.